tetratelabs/istio-0to60/docs/dashboards.md

     kubectl exec $CUSTOMERS_POD -it -- curl localhost:15090/stats/prometheus  | grep istio_requests
     ```

-    The list of metrics returned by the endpoint is rather lengthy, so we just peek at the "istio_requests" metric.
-But the full response contains many more metrics.
+    The list of metrics returned by the endpoint is rather lengthy, so we just peek at "istio_requests" metric.
+The full response contains many more metrics.

 ### Access the dashboard